UK top court rules against Scottish independence vote plan | Politics

 UK government lawyer James Eadie argued that power to hold a referendum rests with the UK Parliament in London, because "it's of critical importance to the United Kingdom as a whole," not just Scotland.

-Sturgeon says that if her government loses the court case, she will make the next UK national election a de-facto plebiscite on ending Scotland's three-century-old union with England.
+Sturgeon has said that if her government loses the court case, she will make the next UK national election a de-facto plebiscite on ending Scotland's three-century-old union with England.
 She has not given details of how that would work.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)